DoctorWkt/acwj/23_Local_Variables/Readme.md

-  int type;                     // Primitive type for the symbol int stype;                    // Structural type for the symbol int class;                    // Storage class for the symbol int endlabel;                 // For S_FUNCTIONs, the end label int size;                     // Number of elements in the symbol int posn;                     // For locals, either the negative offset
+  int type;                     // Primitive type for the symbol int stype;                    // Structural type for the symbol int class;                    // Storage class for the symbol int endlabel;                 // For functions, the end label int size;                     // Number of elements in the symbol int posn;                     // For locals,the negative offset
-                                // from stack base pointer, or register id };
+                                // from the stack base pointer };
 ```

 with the `class` and `posn` fields added.
 As described in the last part,
-when the `posn` is negative, it implies an offset from the stack base pointer,
+the `posn` is negative and holds an offset from the stack base pointer,
 i.e. the local variable is stored on the stack.
-When the `posn` is
-positive, the value holds a register number in our list of registers, i.e.
-the local variable is stored in a register for the lifetime of the function.
-In this part, I've only implemented the "variable on stack" part.
+In this part, I've only implemented local variables, not parameters.
 Also
 note that we now have symbols marked C_GLOBAL or C_LOCAL.

 The symbol table's name has also changed, along with the indexed into it